"However great a man’s natural talent may be, the act of writing cannot be learned all at once." - Jean-Jacques Rousseau

 The English poet John Donne wrote, “No man is an island.”
 Networking with colleagues is so important.
 Through writing workshops, presentations, writing groups such as WCDR (Writers’ Community of Durham Region), etc., I have drawn on the experiences of others to help me on my quest.

 As for the other passion, during my younger days, basketball became the anchor to my growth as a person and has given me the drive the never give up.
 From my days playing at St. Michael’s College School in Toronto, to York University, to playing professionally in Italy (now you know what I was doing in Siena besides reading and drinking espresso), those with whom I crossed paths, coaches and players, all added to me becoming me.

 The greatest reminder in forging ahead, no matter your goal, came from Jim Valvano, the exuberant coach of North Carolina State University, whose team won the National Basketball Championship in 1983 against the most improbable odds.
 In 1992 Valvano gave an inspirational speech – a memorable and motivational one about the importance of hope, love and persistence.
 His key message, in his words, “Don’t give up, don’t ever give up.”
 Sadly, two months later Jim Valvano had succumbed to cancer, diagnosed earlier that year.

-So my journey continues, ready to unleash the lessons of life experiences, woven into stories to inspire, to inform and to see the world in a different way.
+And so, my journey continues, with Valvano whispering in my ear, whose words of never giving up are added to the voices teaching me how to craft a story.
+I venture to unleash the lessons of life experiences, woven into stories to inspire, to inform and to see the world in a different way.